$0 Missouri Adoption Quick-Start Checklist

 Safe haven surrender by one parent does not automatically terminate the other parent's rights.
 The other biological parent — if they can be identified — must either consent to adoption or have their rights terminated through the standard TPR process.

-Missouri requires a search of the Putative Father Registry (MRS 192.016) in any infant adoption proceeding.
-If the father registered within 15 days of the child's birth, he must be notified and given the opportunity to establish paternity and potentially claim custody or participate in the adoption plan.
+Missouri requires a search of the Putative Father Registry (MRS 192.016) in a private infant adoption proceeding.
+If a putative father has filed a notice within 15 days of the child's birth, the registry search and notice requirements must be addressed in the adoption proceeding.

 Safe Haven vs. Adoption Placement: A Note for Adoptive Families